Compare Home & Contents Insurance in NZ

 Replacement Cover (Total Replacement)

 Replacement cover automatically covers the full cost to rebuild your home regardless of the sum insured amount, protecting against inflation and rising building costs.
-If your home was insured for $500,000 but rebuilding costs $650,000, the insurer pays the full $650,000.
-This is the recommended option in New Zealand, particularly given our earthquake risk and fluctuating building costs.
+If rebuilding costs end up higher than the original estimate, the insurer pays the actual cost (subject to policy terms).
+This is widely regarded as the more protective option in New Zealand, particularly given our earthquake risk and fluctuating building costs.

 Sum Insured

 Sum insured policies only pay up to the specified sum insured amount.
-If you're underinsured, you face significant financial gaps.
-For example, if your home is insured for $400,000 but rebuilding costs $500,000, you're personally liable for the $100,000 shortfall.
-While premiums are lower, the risk of underinsurance makes this option less desirable.
+If you're underinsured, you face significant financial gaps — if rebuilding costs exceed the sum insured, you're personally liable for the shortfall.
+While premiums are typically lower, the risk of underinsurance makes this option less protective.

 If choosing sum insured, use the Cordell Sum Sure calculator or similar tools to accurately estimate rebuilding costs.
 Review and adjust your sum insured annually as building costs change.
 Even small cost increases can leave you significantly underinsured after several years.